Varaha: Slayer of demons

 A detailed second account in the Bhagavata Purana narrates that Jaya and Vijaya, the doorkeepers of Vishnu's abode Vaikuntha, were cursed by the four Kumaras to be born as demons.
-In their first birth, they are born as the daityas Hiranyakashipu (who is slain by another Vishnu avatar Narasimha) and Hiranyaksha as the twin sons of Diti and the sage Kashyapa.
+In their first birth, they are born as the daityas Hiranyakashipu (who is slain by another of Vishnu's avatara of Narasimha) and Hiranyaksha as the twin sons of Diti and the sage Kashyapa.
 Blessed by Brahma, the king of daityas Hiranyaksha became powerful and conquered the universe.
 He challenges the sea god Varuna to combat, who redirects him the more powerful Vishnu.
 The demon confronts Vishnu as Varaha, who is rescuing the earth at the time.
-The demon mocks Varaha as the beast and warns him not to touch earth.
+The demon mocks Varaha as the animal and warns him not to touch earth.
 Ignoring the demon's threats, Varaha lifts the earth on his tusks.
 Varaha engages in a mace-duel with the demon.
-Varaha destroys the demon with the discus, the demon horde created by the demon's magic; finally slaying Hiranyaksha hitting him with his foreleg after the thousand-year battle.
+Varaha destroys with the discus, the demon horde created by the demon's magic; finally slaying Hiranyaksha hitting him with his foreleg after the thousand-year battle.

 The Garuda Purana, that refers to the Bhagavata Purana, alludes to the curse in the Hiranyaksha tale.
 The cursed Vijaya is born as the demon Hiranyaksha, begins a boon from Brahma.
 He takes the earth to Patala.
 Vishnu, as Varaha, enters Patala via the ocean.
 He lifts the earth with the tusks and annihilates the demon; then places the four world elephants to support the earth and settles in Srimushnam.
 The Uttarakhanda book of the Padma Purana also narrates about the curse of the Kumaras.
 Jaya and Vijaya choose three births on the earth as foes of Vishnu, rather than seven existences as his devotees to lessen the period of the curse.
 Hiranyaksha carries the earth away to the underworld.
 Varaha pierces the demon fatally by his tusk and then places the earth over the hood of the serpent and becomes the world turtle to support it.
 The Avantikshetra Mahatmya section of the Avantya Khanda Book of the Skanda Purana also refers to the curse.
 The earth sinks in the waters tormented by the daityas; Varaha vanquishes Hiranyaksha.

 In a passing reference in the Brahmanda Purana, the Vayu Purana and Matsya Purana, Varaha is said to have slain Hiranyaksha on Mount Sumana (also called Ambikeya or Rishabha) on/ near the legendary island Jambudvipa.
 Besides to alluding to the raising of the earth from the waters by Varaha, the Brahmavaivarta Purana also mentions that Hiranyaksha was slain by Varaha.
 The Garuda Purana and the Narada Purana also refers to Varaha as the slayer of Hiranyaksha.